jiayihu/pretty-algorithms/README.md

 # Pretty algorithms

 Common useful algorithms written in modern, pretty and easy-to-understand Javascript.
+Typescript has been used only for type checking and better auto-documentation, code is in pure ES6.

 All the algorithms are also tested using [Jest](http://facebook.github.io/jest/) with the help of custom nice-to-read diffs for data structures.

 ![Jest](assets/jest-1.png)